Learning to Fly: Let's simulate evolution in Rust (pt 3)

 4. The User Interface

-In the previous post, we implemented a rudimentary feed-forward neural network that could propagate numbers through its randomized layers - it was the first milestone in our effors to create a functioning brain.
+In the previous post we implemented a simple feed-forward neural network that could propagate numbers through its randomized layers - it was the first milestone in our effors to create a functioning brain.

-Randomness can get us only so far, though - for the most part, evolution is about making small, incremental changes to the system, so that it gets better over time; so that our brains, from entirely haywire~ish, begin to gather knowledge and function as we expect from them (i.e. just catch the food, birdies!).
+Randomness can get us only so far, though - for the most part, evolution is about making small, incremental changes so that the system gets better over time -- so that our brains begin to accumulate knowledge and function as we expect them (just catch the food, birdies!).

-But how can we train a bunch of Vec<f32>?
+But how can we train a bunch of floating-point numbers?

 Plan

-Plan for today is straightforward: we'll learn how a genetic algorithm works by implementing one in Rust.
-We'll examine in-depth how selection, crossover, and mutation all play together, allowing for a computer to find complex answers seemingly out of thin air.
+Today we'll learn how a genetic algorithm works by implementing one in Rust.
+We'll examine in-depth how selection, crossover and mutation all come together and allow for the computer to find complex solutions seemingly out of thin air.

-As in the previous part, so today we'll investigate various intricacies of Rust's syntax, focusing a lot on the terminology.
+As in the previous part, so we'll investigate various intricacies of Rust's syntax today, focusing a lot on the terminology.

-Hopefully, by the end of this post you'll be able to say: I could have implemented it on my own!
+Hopefully, by the end of this post you'll be able to say: I could've implemented all this on my own!

 Introduction

-First, let's recap how does a genetic algorithm work and what's the point of this venture.
+First, let's recap how a genetic algorithm works and what's the point of this venture.

 Our problem is that we've got an object - a neural network - that's defined by a whole lot of parameters.
 There are so many of them that, even for the smallest of networks, we couldn't possibly brute-force all of their combinations in our lifetime.